 In 1939, he was found guilty and sentenced to death for murdering the political opponent of his father but the decision was later overturned by the Supreme Court.

 In response to the strident student demonstrations he was facing at home, he declared martial law, ruthlessly jailing dissidents and using the army to uphold order.
+He was the 11th President of the Senate of the Philippines.

 He was born in Sarrat, Philippines, and claimed he could trace his lineage back to a 15th century Chinese pirate.
 His son Bongbong Marcos also became a politician.